Nordic fund KLP excludes 16 companies over links with occupied West Bank

-OSLO, July 5 (Reuters) - Norway's largest pension fund KLP said on Monday it would no longer invest in 16 companies including Alstom (ALSO.PA) and Motorola (MSI.N) because of their links to Israeli settlements in the West Bank.
+OSLO (Reuters) - Norway’s largest pension fund KLP said on Monday it would no longer invest in 16 companies including Alstom and Motorola because of their links to Israeli settlements in the West Bank.

 Along with a number of other countries, Norway considers the settlements a breach of international law.
 A 2020 United Nations report said it had found 112 companies that have operations linked to the region, home to around 650,000 Israelis.